Leaf-project/SimpleML/README.md

 $(0) - is argument x, $(1) - is euler number, $(2) is -1 (to make -x), $(3) is 1, $(4) is a temporaty value

 ## Exec
-Use bin/compute.exe to execute some code with arguments : config_file and level_exec  (actually for compiled for linux, to make for windows : g++
+Use bin/compute.exe to execute some code with arguments : config_file and level_exec  (actually for compiled for linux, to make for windows : g++ compute.cpp -o bin/compute.exe